Deductive Beam Search: Decoding Deducible Rationale for Chain-of-Thought Reasoning

 \subsection{Commonsense Reasoning Task}

 Unlike arithmetic or symbolic reasoning tasks, commonsense reasoning tasks leverage the model's intrinsic commonsense.
-Thus, we introduce a recall prompt, which asks the model to recall the necessary commonsense via greedy decoding, followed by DBS navigating the reasoning over the elicited contexts.
+Thus, we introduce a prompt strategy, which asks the model to recall the necessary commonsense via greedy decoding, followed by DBS navigating the reasoning over the elicited contexts.
 We compare this setting to standard settings and baselines, and the results are shown in Table \ref{tab:cs}.

 The performance varies from different tasks, attributed to the distinct nature of the tasks.
-Concretely, StrategyQA typically requires a 2-3 step knowledge recall followed by a single reasoning step, whereas CSQA demands a more extensive 3-5 step recall process alongside multiple reasoning steps.
-Our findings suggest that the recall prompt is more suitable for tasks demanding comprehensive commonsense and multi-step reasoning.
+Concretely, StrategyQA typically requires a 2-3 step knowledge recall followed by a single reasoning step, whereas CSQA demands a 3-5 step recall process alongside multiple reasoning steps.
+Our findings suggest that the recall prompt is more suitable for tasks demanding multi-step reasoning.